-Sri Raj (Human Sciences, 2004) is a Research Associate in the Department of Molecular Biology and Genetics, and Tata-Cornell Institute at Cornell University.
+Sri Raj (2004, Human Sciences) is a Research Associate in the Department of Molecular Biology and Genetics, and Tata-Cornell Institute at Cornell University.
 She is also a Visiting Scientist at the Centre for Human Genetics in Bangalore, India and a Visiting Scholar in the Department of Genetics at the University of Pennsylvania.

 Sri’s research focuses on why certain subgroups of the human population are more susceptible to particular diseases and includes: susceptibility to diabetes in Asian populations, susceptibility to hypertension in African populations, heart disease in the European population and evidence of climate- and diet-based adaptations in these and other populations.